 How long to marinate?

-Because of the lemon juice in the marinate, you need to make sure the chicken is not marinated too long.
+Because of the lemon juice in the marinade, you need to make sure the chicken is not marinated too long.
 Best results come after about 1.5 hours so if you have that amount of time use it, but the result is still good after 30 minutes.
 If you exceed about 3 hours you will start to notice the chicken texture changes due to the acid in the lemon denaturing the protein.

 Thighs?